Information for carers

 You can also speak to a dementia specialist Admiral Nurse, go to the Dementia UK’s Helpline webpage.

-- LAMP - provides support to carers and are running weekly Zoom carer groups through video link for anyone that looks after someone with mental health difficulties.
-To contact them via phone call 0116 2556286.
+- LAMP - Provides support to carer and are running groups for anyone that looks after someone with mental health difficulties.
+For information on how to attend a group, contact them on 0116 255 6286

 - Leicester Life Links - offer mental health advice and support